 It wasn’t until after I’d written Naturally Better that I first heard the word ‘biomedicine’.
 I began to meet people who referred to the ‘biomedical approach’ and their ‘biomedical GP’ and my attempts to have this word defined weren’t helping me understand what on earth this meant!

-In August I attended a ‘biomedicine seminar’ presented by the Mindd Foundation (www.mindd.org) and it was there that I realised I needed to:
+In August I attended a ‘biomedicine seminar’ presented by the Mindd Foundation (www.mindd.org) and it was there that I realized I needed to:

 Please share this with anyone who you feel could benefit from this information, as it is certainly a new and extremely enlightening viewpoint for many people.